 - There was in fact a Law & Order massive crossover in the works, involving a terrorist plot to attack NYC and several teams of detectives from different squads all working the case together.
 The idea got shelved after 9/11.

 - Doctor Who had the two-part Series 4 finale crossing over with spinoffs Torchwood and The Sarah Jane Adventures, and also brings in almost all of the Doctor's companions to appear in the revived series to date.
+(Although it should be noted that this did not have any on-screen content or long-term consequences in either of the spin-off shows.)

 - The 'Proof of Life' crossover between The Bill and SOKO Leipzig.